vinid/quica/README.rst

 ======================================

-Quica (Quick Inter Coder Agreement in Python) is a tool to run inter coder agreement pipelines in an easy and effective ways.
+Quica (Quick Inter Coder Agreement in Python) is a tool to run inter coder agreement pipelines in an easy and effective way.
 Multiple measures are run and results are collected in a single table than can be easily exported in Latex. quica supports binary or multiple coders.